Virtual-Finland-Development/users-api/README.md

 ## Project Structure

-1. **VirtualFinland.UsersAPI**: The API functionalities
+1. **VirtualFinland.UserAPI**: The API functionalities
 2. **VirtualFinland.UsersAPI.Deployment**: The Pulumi IaC definitions for AWS resources provisioning
-3. **VirtualFinland.UsersAPI.IntegrationTests**: Tests for the API functionalities
+3. **VirtualFinland.UsersAPI.UnitTests**: Tests for the API functionalities
+4. **VirtualFinland.UsersAPI.AdminFunction**: The AWS Lambda function that is used to run migrations and other administrative tasks
+5. **VirtualFinland.UsersAPI.AdminFunction.CLI**: Command-line tool for running the AWS Lambda function locally
-4. **Tools**: Contains scripts and definitions that help with the development process
+6. **Tools**: Contains scripts and definitions that help with the development process

 ## Q&A